 Rosebushes: Older shoots and those turned inward should be pruned by late winter-early spring at the latest.
 Cut remaining 4 to 8 canes to a length of 12 to 24 inches.
 Ideally, cuts should be made within an inch above a bud or strong shoot.

-Deciduous: any perennial plant, tree, or shrub that loses all of its foliage for part of the year.
+Deciduous: any perennial plant, tree, or shrub that loses all of its foliage for part of the year

-Evergreen: any tree, shrub, or plant that bears foliage throughout the year.
+Evergreen: any tree, shrub, or plant that bears foliage throughout the year

 Formative Pruning: Formative pruning is a technique usually reserved for young plants, plants that have outgrown their space, or for plants remaining after another plant in close proximity has been removed (to prevent growth from looking lopsided).
 Essentially, it's pruning to train or correct shape.

 Pruning for Rejuvenation: Occasionally, it's necessary to prune old shrubs to renew their vigor.
-Some shrubs responds well to hard pruning, while others are better rejuvenated over a period of 2 to 3 years.
+Some shrubs respond well to hard pruning, while others are better rejuvenated over a period of 2 to 3 years.
 If your shrub has not been pruned regularly, go slowly and space pruning over several seasons.
 Select no more than 1/4 to 1/3 of the oldest wood in a single season.
 After pruning, feed plants and keep soil moist and well mulched.
 Generally, plants that grow more than 12 inches in a season usually respond well to hard pruning.
 Plants that grow more slowly (less than 12 inches per year) should be pruned more gently and only when necessary.

 Pruning for Pests and Disease: Just like it sounds, this type of pruning is done in response to the outbreak of disease or pests.